bizon/selling-partner-api-sdk/README.md

 - Installing only the API clients you need, versioned independently.
 - Passing client configuration through environment variables.
-- Authenticating using IAM Roles, Users and STS sessions.
 - Retrying rate-limited requests by respecting the documented rate-limts and possibly provided headers.
 - Logging (non-auth) API requests, responses and errors.
 - Passing restricted data tokens to API clients.